 I was drawn to silent meditation as a means of self-growth, liberation, healing and refuge.
 I entered Vipassana seeking:

-• A break from human relationships – misunderstandings, miscommunications, assumptions, judgements and tensions -and the hectic pace of life
+• A break from human relationships – misunderstandings, miscommunications, assumptions, judgments and tensions -and the hectic pace of life.

 • A period of simplicity, serenity, calm, peace and focus.

 • To heal, by resting physically and mentally.
 To get caught up on sleep and feel truly well rested.

 • To take refuge from anxiety, stress, agitation, irritation, impatience and feeling annoyed and break my habits of feeling anxious, annoyed, frustrated and impatient.

 • To liberate myself from suffering for my own personal relief and so that I can truly be of service in helping to liberate others from suffering.

 • To deprogram my mind and dismantle the patriarchy, racism and biases within me.
 To break the pattern of over-sexualizing women in my mind, often seeing women sexually first rather than for their many other qualities.

 • To hone in my vision for life, service and using my life and service to the highest benefit of life and Earth.